Data-driven h2 model reduction for linear discrete-time systems: Preliminaries

-In this study, we assume that $p=n$ and $C = I_{n}$.
+In this study, we assume that $C = I_{n}$.
+This means $p=n$.
 That is, we consider a system in which all state data are observed as outputs.
-In addition, we assume that the system $\Sigma$ is asymptotically stable, i.e. all eigenvalues of $A\in \mathbb{R}^{n\times n}$ lie inside the unit circle.
+This assumption is commonly made in the context of DMD, as explained in Section \ref{sec:formulation}.
+In addition, we assume that the system~\eqref{eq:lti} is asymptotically stable, i.e. all eigenvalues of $A\in \Real^{n\times n}$ lie inside the unit circle.
 Such a matrix $A$ is called a stable matrix.